garybm/epicodus-website-redesign/README.md

 ## Project Title
- learnhowtoprogram.com redesign
+ Epicodus Website Redesign

 #### Names of Author(s)
 Gary Bermudez
 Chris Breaux
 #### Date of Completion

+2.21.2019

 ### Description

-This is a redesign of learnhowtoprogram.com.
+This is a redesign of [LearnHowToProgram. ](https://www.learnhowtoprogram.com)

 ### Images